Lowering the Base of Class E Airspace on the East Coast

 • How does this affect sailplane gliding in regional Victoria?

-Vneviv asked about 3 years ago
+Vneviv asked almost 4 years ago

 If the airspace in which the glider operations are occurring is currently base of controlled airspace FL125, then there will be no change.